 Ruth Rendell is in a class by herself.
 She left all other mystery writers in the dust years ago.
-I carry all of her novels at Pip’s Pages, and in this case it’s because I’ve read nearly all of her fifty-plus books.
+I’ve read nearly all of her fifty-plus books.
 Her novels written under her Barbara Vine pseudonym are my favorite mysteries ever (A Dark-Adapted Eye, A Fatal Inversion, and, best of all, The House of Stairs).

 I admit that I’ve fallen a few books behind, which is why I’ve just gotten to her 2009 Inspector Wexford novel, The Monster in the Box.
 This is her 22nd in the Wexford series.
 It might not be quite at the top of my favorites List (Kissing the Gunner’s Daughter probably holds that position) but it has everything a Rendell/Barbara Vine fan has come to expect from her later works–very complex plotting, convoluted time sequencing, and social/class/racial tensions.